TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Methodology

 \subsection{Temporal-Channel Joint Attention (TCJA)}

-As mentioned above, we suggest that the frame in each time step is substantially associated with both its temporal and channel neighbors.
-We originally utilized the fully-connected layer to establish the correlation between temporal and channel information.
-However, with the increasing of channels and time steps, the number of the parameter is snowballs with a ratio of $T^2 \times C^2$ illustrated in Fig. \ref{fig_parameters}.
-Thus, the 2-D convolutional layer is introduced to reduce the growth of parameters.
-The receptive field, however, is constrained by the fixed kernel size.
-For this reason, it is necessary to decrease the number of parameters while increasing the receptive field.
+As mentioned above, we contend that the frame at the current time step exhibits a significant correlation with its neighboring frames in both the channel and temporal dimensions.
+This correlation opens up the possibility of employing a mechanism to establish a connection between these two dimensions.
+Initially, we employed a fully-connected layer to establish the correlation between the temporal and channel information, as it provides the most direct and prominent connection between these dimensions.
+However, as the number of channels and time steps increases, the number of parameters grows rapidly with a ratio of $T^2 \times C^2$, as illustrated in Fig.~ \ref{fig_parameters}. our subsequent attempt involved utilizing a 2-D convolutional layer for building this attention mechanism. {Nevertheless, this approach encountered a limitation due to the fixed kernel size, which restricts the receptive field to a confined local area.
+In conventional CNNs, augmenting the number of layers can expand the receptive field~\cite{simonyan2014very,luo2016understanding}.
+However, within the context of attention mechanisms, the feasibility of layer stacking, analogous to convolutional networks, is constrained, thereby limiting the receptive field when employing 2D convolutions.} For this reason, it is necessary to decrease the number of parameters while increasing the receptive field.
+In Sec.~\ref{sec:theoretical}, we provide a detailed theoretical analysis of the receptive field.

-To address the mentioned difficulties, we propose a novel attention mechanism characterized by the global cross receptive field and relatively fewer parameters, named Temporal-Channel Joint Attention (TCJA), with only $T^2 + C^2$ parameters.
-The purpose of TCJA is to qualify the saliency score between frames and their surroundings, and the overall structure of TCJA is shown in Fig. \ref{fig_General_TCJA}.
-Following that, we will go over the specifics of the TCJA.
-First, we utilize the squeezing operation on the input frame in Sec. \ref{sec_squeeze}.
-Next, we will introduce the temporal-wise local attention (TLA) mechanism and channel-wise local attention (CLA) mechanism in Sec. \ref{sec_TLA} and Sec. \ref{sec_CLA}, respectively, then propose a cross convolutional fusion (CCF) mechanism to conjointly learn the information of temporal and channel in Sec. \ref{sec_CCF}.
+To effectively incorporate both temporal and channel attention dimensions while minimizing parameter usage and maximizing the receptive field, we present a novel attention mechanism termed Temporal-Channel Joint Attention (TCJA).
+This attention mechanism is distinguished by its global cross-receptive field and its ability to achieve effective results with relatively fewer parameters, specifically $T^2 + C^2$.
+Fig. \ref{fig_General_TCJA} shows the overall structure of the proposed TCJA, and we will introduce its key components in detail in the following.
+In Sec. \ref{sec_squeeze}, we utilize the squeezing operation on the input frame.
+Next, we introduce the temporal-wise local attention (TLA) mechanism and channel-wise local attention (CLA) mechanism in Sec. \ref{sec_TLA} and Sec. \ref{sec_CLA}, respectively.
+At last, we introduce the cross-convolutional fusion (CCF) mechanism to conjointly learn the information of temporal and channel in Sec. \ref{sec_CCF}.